Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 At Sleep Advisor, our mattress reviews are based on findings from in-person tests that allow us to have a genuine understanding of how the mattress feels and performs.
 We look at features that are valuable to consumers, such as temperature control, bounce, edge support, and motion isolation.

 For this roundup, we prioritized features that are especially important for herniated discs.
 We paid special attention to components such as mattress thickness, support elements, weight capacity, and cooling.
+We also consulted Dr. Raj Dasgupta, a quadruple board-certified physician to get his medical insights.

 Best Beds for a Herniated Disc